 In our report Algorithmic impact assessment: a case study in healthcare we introduce the AIA process, a synthesis of the algorithmic impact assessment literature and the healthcare AI context and ‘Seven operational questions’ that policymakers and researchers interested in building, adopting or mandating AIAs to consider.
 This study provides a missing piece of the puzzle in practical evidence on the use of algorithmic impact assessments.

-This research is being funded by a grant of £66,000 from NHS AI Lab and is governed by a memorandum of understanding (MOU), which is available here.
+This research was funded by a grant of £66,000 from NHS AI Lab and is governed by a memorandum of understanding (MOU), which is available here.

 Further work and opportunities